With beautiful beaches and good weather, it is easy to see why Cayman is regarded as an ideal place to retire, grow old and ultimately pass away.

 Health Insurance

-Health insurance by an approved Cayman Islands Health Insurer is required by law for all residents of the Cayman Islands.
-For retirees arriving in Cayman, there are very few options available to you.
-All the insurance companies offer the SHIC plan (Standard Health Insurance Contract).
-Some insurers have a set fee regardless of your age but many will rate for risks at installation and upon annual renewals.
-The SHIC plans have fairly standard rates which have remained steady for about 10 years but the insurer may charge up to double their standard rates for higher risk members and may also apply to the Health Insurance Commission to allow charging higher than twice the standard rates for very high risk applicants.
+Health insurance by an approved Cayman Islands health insurer is required by law for all residents of the Cayman Islands.
+However, there are very few options available to retirees arriving in Cayman.
+All the insurance companies offer the Standard Health Insurance Contract (SHIC plan).
+A few insurers have set monthly premiums regardless of age or health status, but many will rate for age and/or health risks at installation and upon each annual renewal.
+The SHIC plans have fairly standard rates, which have remained steady for over 10 years, but each health insurer may charge up to double their standard rates for high-risk members and may also apply to the Health Insurance Commission to allow charging higher than twice the standard rates for higher-risk applicants.

 Retirement health insurance possible resources: